 Sleep apnea may cause many health problems and in some cases, deadly.
 So it is important to see to it seriously.
 If you or your bed partner suspect sleep disorder, visit your doctor at once and read up for checking the problem.

 Obstructive sleep apnea is the most common sort of sleep disorder in the world.
 It occurs when the muscles that support the soft tissues within the upper airway relax during sleep and block the conventional flow of air in and out of the nose and mouth.
 This usually causes loud snoring and interrupted breathing.

 Central apnea is a much less common sort of sleep disorder that concerns the central nervous system.
-It occurs when the brain temporarily stops sending signals to the muscles that control breathing.
-It is often caused by an underlying health condition.
+It causes the brain to randomly stop sending signals to respiratory muscles for a few seconds.
+It is often an indicator of an underlying health condition.
 People with central nervous system sleep disorder seldom snore.

 Complex or mixed sleep disorder could be a rare combination of obstructive apnea and central apnea.

 It is tough to spot a sleep disorder on your own since the prominent symptoms only occur when you are asleep.
 But you will get around this difficulty by asking a bed partner to watch your sleep habits, or by recording yourself during sleep.
 Pauses in snoring followed by choking or gasping is a major sign of sleep apnea.